 This crew flew on BLACK THURSDAY in LANCASTER JB219-OF-R. R-ROGER.
-The aircraft crashed near Gransden Lodge and caught fire.
-The aircraft was destroyed and the entire crew was killed.
+The aircraft crashed near Gransden Lodge, in isolated farmland, and caught fire.
+The entire crew was killed.

 Pilot: P/O James Kirkwood